Structure of normally and finitely non-co-Hopfian groups: Nilpotent case of the main theorem

 \begin{thmnr} Suppose $\Gamma$ is a finitely generated and nilpotent group and admits a descending chain of finite-index normal subgroups $\Gamma_k$ with $\Gamma_k\cong \Gamma$.
 Set $\Gamma_\infty=\cap_k \Gamma_k$.
 Then modulo its torsion, $\Gamma\slash\Gamma_\infty$ is abelian. \end{thmnr} This result will be used several times in the subsequent sections to establish the general version of Theorem \ref{thm:main}.
 Before starting the proof, we provide a brief outline:

 First we reduce the statement to the case of torsion-free nilpotent groups (Step 1 below).
-Any such group is a lattice in its Lie hull $G$.
-Using that the Lie hull $G$ is the same for $\Gamma$ and its subgroup $\Gamma_k$, we obtain automorphisms $\varphi_k$ of $G$ with $\varphi_k(\Gamma)=\Gamma_k$ (Step 2).
+Any such group is a lattice in its real Mal'cev completion $G$.
+Using that the real Mal'cev completion $G$ is the same for $\Gamma$ and its subgroup $\Gamma_k$, we obtain automorphisms $\varphi_k$ of $G$ with $\varphi_k(\Gamma)=\Gamma_k$ (Step 2).

 Then $\Gamma_{-k}:=\varphi_k^{-1}(\Gamma)$ are cocompact lattices in $G$ contained in $H:=\overline{\cup_k \Gamma_{-k}}$.
 This allows us to consider an (archimedean) limit of $\Gamma\slash\Gamma_k \cong \Gamma_{-k}\slash\Gamma$, namely $H\slash\Gamma$.
 Contrary to the profinite limit $\varprojlim \Gamma\slash\Gamma_k$, we can control $H\slash\Gamma$ because it is a compact nilpotent Lie group.
 We use this to show that $\Gamma\slash\Gamma_k$ have normal abelian subgroups of uniformly bounded index (Step 3).
 Finally we conclude from this that $\Gamma\slash\Gamma_\infty$ is abelian modulo torsion (Step 4).